 The latter two thirds of the course will be done in a combination of interactive and seminar styles.
 We will plan and carry out an extended project with a set of robots, and read and evaluate papers from the literature.

 Students need to have a solid background in a language such as C or C++ (or an ability to learn quickly) and mathematics (linear algebra, calculus, probability and statistics).
-Student should already have some experience with ROS.
-Useful background includes: artificial intelligence, machine learning, robotics, control systems, and/or embedded systems.
+Useful background includes: artificial intelligence, machine learning, robotics, the Robot Operating System, control systems, and/or embedded systems.

 andrewhfagg - gmail.com